gabebw/dotfiles/README.md

     $ ./install.sh

+## Interesting Bits

+My ZSH prompt is fairly well documented, and is self-contained: you can copy it into your dotfiles with no changes to test it out.
+It's in [zsh/prompt.zsh][prompt].

+[prompt]: /zsh/prompt.zsh

 ## Nice to have

 These don't relate to my dotfiles at all, but I keep forgetting to install them